Samunee/Website/README.md

     git clone https://github.com/Samunee/Website.git

-* setelah Repository terinstall anda hanya perlu mengedit source code di visual studio code
+* After the Repository is installed you only need to edit the source code in Visual Studio Code
-* lalu ubah beberapa seperti foto profil, nama, link, dan background image (jpg, jpeg, png, gif)
+* Then change some such as profile photo, name, link, and background image (jpg, jpeg, png, gif)

 ---